-- (6) When acting for both lender and borrower on a mortgage advance, separate client ledger accounts for both clients need not be opened, provided that: - (a) the funds belonging to each client are clearly identifiable; and - (b) the lender is an institutional lender which provides mortgages on standard terms in the normal course of its activities.
+- 29.10 When acting for both lender and borrower on a mortgage advance, separate client ledger accounts for both clients need not be opened, provided that: - (a) the funds belonging to each client are clearly identifiable; and - (b) the lender is an institutional lender which provides mortgages on standard terms in the normal course of its activities.

-Statements from banks, building societies and other financial institutions
+Statements from banks, building societies and other financial institutions in respect of:

-- (6A) You must, at least every 5 weeks: - (a) obtain hard copy statements (or duplicate statements permitted in lieu of the originals by rule 10(3) or (4)) from banks, building societies or other financial institutions, or - (b) obtain and save in the firm's computerised accounting system, in a format which cannot be altered, an electronic version of the bank's, building society's or other financial institution's on-line record, in respect of:
+29.11 You must, at least every 5 weeks:

+- (a) obtain hard copy statements (or duplicate statements permitted in lieu of the originals by rule 9.3 or 9.4 from banks, building societies or other financial institutions, or - (b) obtain and save in the firm's accounting records, in a format which cannot be altered, an electronic version of the bank's, building society's or other financial institution's on-line record, and each statement or electronic version must begin at the end of the previous statement.

-- (i) any general client account or separate designated client account; - (ii) any joint account held under rule 10; - (iii) any account which is not a client account but in which you hold client money under rule 16(1)(a) or rule 17(ca); and - (iv) any office account maintained in relation to the firm;
+- (i) any general client account or separate designated client account; - (ii) any joint account held under rule 9; - (iii) any account which is not a client account but in which you hold client money under rule 15.1(a) or rule 16.1(d); and - (iv) any office account maintained in relation to the firm;